 Nundah Real Estate

 Nundah is a rare jewel, being both a historically significant area of Brisbane’s North, and an excellent place for families in its own right.
-There are so many beautiful homes to buy or rent, and a location offering plenty of things to do.
+There are so many beautiful homes to buy or rent, in a location offering numerous things to do.
 Transport to and from Brisbane CBD is convenient and reliable.

 Prior to European settlement, Nundah and the surrounding area were inhabited by the Turrbul tribe.
 Many significant Aboriginal sites dot the landscape, including Dinah Island, where Brisbane’s last traditional Aboriginal burial took place.
 Nundah gained its current name from the local Aboriginal dialect’s word for “chain of water holes”.